EI-CoreBioinformatics/mikado/docs/Usage/Configure.rst

    #. label for the file
    #. whether that assembly is strand-specific or not (write True/False)
    #.
 Optionally, a bonus/malus to be associated to transcripts coming from that assembly.
+   #.
+Optionally, signalling that the assembly is of "reference" quality and therefore its models should be passed through without modifications.
 * *-j*, *json*: flag.
 If present, the output file will be in JSON rather that YAML format.
 * *mode*: in which mode :ref:`Mikado pick <pick>` will run.
 See the :ref:`relative section <chimera_splitting>` for further details.
 * *scoring*: scoring file to be used for selection.
 At the moment, four configuration files are present: